chawitzoon/aws_app_demo/README.md

 ### mlib library
 - mlib.py: includes functions that are called by app.py or other cli tools
 - mlib_util.py: includes helper functions, model (LSTM) class, Agent class (for convinience in training, validating, visualization and test prediction)
-- __init__.py: treat the directory as a callabale library
+- __init__.py: treat the directory as a callable library
 - mlib_model folder: including
-  - lstm_model_hyper_param.json: hyper parameter used in model class and Agent class
+  - lstm_model_hyper_param.json: hyperparameter used in the model class and Agent class
   - lstm_model.pth: trained model weight, saved by torch save function
   - X_scaler.pkl: Scaler for inputs obtained during training
   - y_scaler.pkl: Scaler for output obtained during training
 ### test_app.py: used pytest for unit testing in CI
 ### test_mlib.py: used for experiment and EDA/model development phase
-### Dockerfile: build Docker image and set the application to run by gunicorn
+### Dockerfile: build a Docker image and set the application to run by gunicorn
 ### .github/workflows/main.yml
 - build job: for install, lint, test, format
 - build-and-push job: build Docker Image and push to ECR